YY-OhioU/FlexdayDocs/Donut.md

   Details of the modifications can be found in this Github Issue: [https://github.com/clovaai/donut/issues/175](https://github.com/clovaai/donut/issues/175)

-- Install Donut as a python library
+- Install Donut as a Python library

   ```bash
   cd donut && pip install .